 - Chuck Steak: Although cut from the area next to the chuck eye steak, this piece lacks the same tenderness of the chuck eye.
 Therefore this steak needs to be marinated before you cook it.
 While still a flavorful cut of meat, this isn't one of the best steaks for the grill.

 - Shoulder Steak: Like the chuck steak, this is a tougher cut of meat and should be marinated before grilling.
 This steak is better used when you plan to cut up the meat for dishes like fajitas.

 The variety of chuck steak you buy will determine how you should cook it.
 For the more tender cuts, a little seasoning and a quick turn on the grill is all that's needed.
 If it is one of the tougher cuts, choose a flavorful marinade with some acid or braise in a liquid in the oven or slow cooker.

 Where to Buy Chuck Steak

-You can find great chuck steaks at the supermarket or warehouse club, but it's always best to talk to a butcher if you have any questions about the meat you are buying.
-The price of a steak (per pound) is determined largely by the quality of the cut—the better the steak, the more you pay.
+You can find great chuck steaks at the supermarket or warehouse club, but it's always best to talk to a butcher if you have any questions about the meat you are buying—especially since many of the chuck steaks can go by different names.
+Just remember the price of a steak (per pound) is determined largely by the quality of the cut; the better the steak, the more you pay.